General Secretariat of the Council of the European Union

-The General Secretariat of the Council of the European Union, also known as Council Secretariat, assists the Council of the European Union, the Presidency of the Council of the European Union, the European Council and the President of the European Council.
-The General Secretariat is headed by the Secretary-General of the Council of the European Union.
-The Secretariat is divided into seven directorates-general, each administered by a director-general.
+The General Secretariat of the Council of the European Union (GSC), also known as Council Secretariat, assists the Council of the European Union, the presidency of the Council of the European Union, the European Council and the president of the European Council.
+The General Secretariat is headed by the secretary-general of the Council of the European Union.
+The Secretariat is divided into eight directorates-general, each administered by a director-general.
+Other two departments are administered by deputy directors-general.

-The Secretariat is based in Brussels, in the Europa building.
+The Secretariat is based in Brussels, in the Europa building and the Justus Lipsius building.
 The respective secretariats of the Schengen Agreement and of now-defunct Western European Union and European Political Cooperation have along the years been integrated with the Council Secretariat.